zest/base.resolver/README.md

 >
 > - will resolve to databaseMongo if it can be resolved
 > - will inject `undefined` if databaseMongo cannot be resolved
 >
+> `databaseMongo!`
+>
+> - will immediately resolve to databaseMongo if it can be resolved
+> - will throw an error if databaseMongo cannot be resolved immediately
+>
 > `databaseMongo|databaseSQL?`
 >